-Join over 1,000 readers who share being captivated, reflective and empowered in a place where hopelessness meets destiny.
+Join thousands of readers who share being captivated, reflective and empowered in a place where hopelessness meets destiny.

 “Funny and sexy, raw and heartbreaking,

 What’s Better Than This? is a memoir about finding love -- and then saying goodbye.
 Get the tissues and be prepared to read straight through to the end.”

 Bill Ritter, New York, NY